jhm-ciberman/phantom-desktop/README.md

 ## Download

-At the moment Phantom desktop is in development.
-A pre-release version is available in the [releases](https://github.com/jhm-ciberman/phantom-desktop/releases) section.
-The application is available for Windows.
-This pre-release is not stable and the project file format may change at any moment.
-There is no guarantee of backwards compatibility if you use this version.
+Phantom Desktop can be downloaded from the [releases](https://github.com/jhm-ciberman/phantom-desktop/releases) section.
+The application is available for Windows and Linux.
+The first time you run the application, it will download the necessary files.
+After that, you can use it offline.

+**IMPORTANT: Requires a CPU that supports AVX Instructions (Any modern CPU > 2011) otherwise the application won't even start.**
+If you want to use it on an older CPU, you can need to compile it from source.

+Releases were tested in Windows 10 and Ubuntu 22.04 LTS.

 ## Wiki